apache/maven-build-cache-extension/src/site/markdown/cache.md

 ## Overview

-Build cache is an extension targeted to simplify and make more efficient work with large repositories in Maven.
+Build cache is an extension targeted to simplify and make more efficient work with large builds in Maven.

 That is achieved by a combination of features:

 * Incremental builds over the changed project graph part only
 * Subtree support in multimodule projects (caches discovered from the larger project)